Discover Alameda History Icons

 Location: W. Alameda Ave. and S. Teller St. (at the Cinemark Century Theater)

-History: The Hallack house was Lakewood’s original haunted mansion!
-The Hallack estate sprawled across what is now Belmar.
-In 1870 Denver lumber baron Charles Hallack bought 3 sections of land on South Pierce Street in what is now the Belmar area.
-Around 1878 he built a magnificent red brick summer house four stories high with a ballroom on the top floor.
-The mansion stood at the end of a long tree lined lane and featured glazed tile colonial revival style fireplaces, flagstone window sills, ornate brass hardware and solid oak doors.
+History: Around 1878 Denver lumber baron Charles Hallock built a magnificent red brick summer house four stories high with a ballroom on the top floor in what is now Belmar.
+The mansion stood at the end of a long tree-lined lane and featured glazed tile colonial revival-style fireplaces, flagstone window sills, and solid oak doors.
 Charles Hallack died in 1906 and left the house to his son who tragically died the same year.
-Charles Hallack’s wife Rachel inherited the mansion and mysteriously left it to slowly deteriorate.
-Once abandoned, vandals moved in and stripped the home of much of the hardware and fireplace tiles.
+Charles Hallack’s wife Rachel inherited the mansion and left it to slowly deteriorate.
 The mansion was torn down around 1940 by a contractor who salvaged the remaining fine materials to use in building new homes.

 The Everitt-Addenbrooke Farm – 1876